cssnr/link-extractor/README.md

 ## Firefox Setup

-For development, you can and should load unpacked in Firefox as a temporary addon.
+To install for normal use, visit: https://addons.mozilla.org/addon/link-extractor

-This will **not** remain after restarting Firefox.
-It is also useful to keep data after removing an extension.
+Firefox Temporary addon's will **not** remain after restarting Firefox, therefore;
+it is very useful to keep addon storage after uninstall/restart with `keepStorageOnUninstall`.

 1. Download a [Release](https://github.com/cssnr/link-extractor/releases).
 1. Load temporary from: `about:debugging#/runtime/this-firefox`
 1. Open `about:config` search for `extensions.webextensions.keepStorageOnUninstall` and set to `true`.

-> **Note**
->
-> This method **does not** work on Release Firefox and is NOT recommended for development.
-> You must use [ESR](https://www.mozilla.org/en-CA/firefox/all/#product-desktop-esr), Development, or Nightly.

-1. Open `about:config` search for `xpinstall.signatures.required` and set to `false`.
-1. Open `about:addons` and drag the zip file to the page or choose Install from File from the Settings wheel.